Have you ever been talked down to because of your choice of DJ equipment? Don’t worry, I already know the answer.

 It All Boils Down To One Thing…

-What I am saying is that there’s something worth considering here: the fact that fly-by-night digital DJs have it WAAAAAY easier than the old-schoolers did.
+But, the fact is that fly-by-night digital DJs have it WAAAAAY easier than the dedicated old-schoolers did.
 Well, at least at first glance.

 I used the word jealousy, which is a pretty loaded term.
-I hope that isn’t taken the wrong way.
-I don’t mean for it to come along with all the negative connotations of that word.
-How can those of us who took the time to do it “the traditional way”, and invested money in “real equipment“, not feel a little salty about someone who just jumps on the bandwagon because it’s cool and accessible?
-I think it’s natural to feel a little bit torqued in this situation.
+But I think it’s natural to feel a bit torqued in this situation.
+How can those of us who took the time to do it “the traditional way”, and invested money in “real equipment”, not feel a little salty about someone who just jumps on the bandwagon because it’s cool and accessible?

 Round and Round We Go